 Speaking the truth, I relish web browsing on a computer a bit more.
 The desktop version of a website looks complete with all the graphics and design being in the full-fledged form.
 That’s why wherever I find the mobile version of a site too cramped or crippled to handle, I switch to its desktop version.

 Except for Safari, both Chrome and Firefox make it a lot straightforward to switch back to mobile version after switching to the desktop version on your iPhone or iPad.

 Recently, I stumbled upon a hack to play YouTube in the background on iPhone or iPad using the desktop version of the entertainment app.
 Once I had taken full advantage of the desktop site, I wanted to change the desktop view to the mobile view in Safari on my iOS device.
 As there was no quick way, I had to dive a bit deeper to discover the way.
 Here is how it works!

-How to Switch Back to Mobile Site After Switching to Desktop Version on iPhone and iPad
+How to Switch Back to Mobile Site After Switching to Desktop Site on iPhone and iPad

-- Request Mobile Website in Safari on iPhone/iPad Running iOS 13 or Later
+- How to Request Mobile Website in iOS 13 Safari on iPhone and iPad

 - Change Desktop View to Mobile View in Chome

 - Switch Back to Mobile Version Website in Firefox

-How to Switch to Mobile Version in Safari on iPhone or iPad
+How to Switch to Mobile Version in iOS 13 Safari on iPhone or iPad

 Step #1.
 First off, launch the Settings app on your iOS device.

 Step #2.
 Now, tap on Safari.